stanistan/drake/FAQ.md

 Default values can be dfined in your workflow, and you can override them on the command line when you call Drake.
 See TODO for more details.

-### How can I use Drake as a library, or from my Clojure REPL?
+### How can I use Drake as a Clojure library or on my Clojure REPL?

 Check out the [Drake on the REPL wiki page](https://github.com/Factual/drake/wiki/Drake-on-the-REPL), and have fun in Clojure-land!

+### How can I use Drake as a library from Java?

+Check out the TODO.
+But please be aware that **you're going the wrong way**.

 ### Why do I get an `ERROR java.io.IOException` when I try using Drake with HDFS?